Quansight-Labs/quansight-labs-site/posts/2020/11/design_in_open_source.md

 **TG:** If you're looking for a quick and singular answer, it might be best summed up by a quote from Marshal McLuhan in his book The Medium is the Message:
 "We shape our tools, then our tools shape us."
-Github has become the place where many open-source projects exist.
-Github (I don't want to suggest that it is the only place open source exists, just that it's the only place where I've been involved with open source) is also designed first and foremost with code contributions in mind.
+GitHub has become the place where many open-source projects exist.
+GitHub (I don't want to suggest that it is the only place open source exists, just that it's the only place where I've been involved with open source) is also designed first and foremost with code contributions in mind.
 The ripple effect is that the people and the project will